Building and communicating effective benefits strategies for Generation X.

 Gen X is unique among their professional counterparts in that many are caring for older parents while also raising children in the home.
 Their family demands are complex and they need flexibility.

-Socially, Gen Xers bridge the gap between the more traditional preferences of the Boomers and the tech-oriented Generation Y (Millennials).
+Socially, Gen Xers bridge the gap between the more traditional preferences of the Boomers and the tech-oriented Millennial generation (Generation Y).
 Keep in mind that during the 70s, 80s and early 90s, Gen Xers grew up with television and video games.
 However, many were in college or in the early stages of their careers when the internet and personal computers really took off.
 They’re comfortable with both face-to-face communications and less personal interaction like email and texting.

 Benefits strategies for Generation X